splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 Create global data links to link Splunk APM properties, such as services, traces, spans, and span tags, to relevant resources.
 For example, you can link APM properties to Infrastructure Monitoring dashboards, Splunk instances, Kibana logs, or custom URLs.

-Global data links are also useful because they can dynamically transfer contextual information about the property you're viewing to the linked resource, helping you get to relevant information faster.
+You can also use global data links to dynamically transfer contextual information about the property you're viewing to the linked resource, helping you get to relevant information faster.

 For information about how to access global data links, see :ref:`apm-use-data-links`.